eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: httpclient.connectionPoolSize***

-The maximum number of connections to keep in the HTTP/1.1 keep alive cache.
-A value of 0 means that the cache is unbounded
+The maximum number of connections to keep in the HTTP/1.1 keep-alive cache.
+A value of 0 denotes that the cache is unbound

 | Category | Value |
 |--- | ---: |